Jammicus/Miscellaneous/Book_Summaries/Selenium Testing Tools Cookbook - Unmesh Gundecha.md

  * To drag and drop, Use `dragAndDrop(source,target)` in the actions builder class

 ### Executing Javascript Code

  * To execute javascript code, use a Javascript executor

  Example

  ```

  JavascriptExector js = (JavascriptExecutor) driver;

  String title = (String) js.executeScript ("return document.title");

  ```

 ### Taking Screenshots

  * Selenium provides the TakeScreenshot interface

  ### Maximizing the Browser Window

  * Use `driver.manage().window().maximize();`

 TODO AUTOMATING DROPDOWNS

 ## Controlling the Test Flow

 ### Implicit Waits

 * You can use implicit waits to wait a specific amount of time.
-* This is useful if a element is not in the DOM when you get to that partof the test
+* This is useful if a element is not in the DOM when you get to that part of the test

 Example

 ```
-driver.manage().timeouts().implicitluWait(10, TimeUnit.SECONDS);
+driver.manage().timeouts().implicitlyWait(10, TimeUnit.SECONDS);
 ```

 ### Synchronizing a test with an explicit wait